Thellavarithe Guruvaram: Plot

-Meanwhile, Madhu grows up afraid of marriage, scared of getting married to a violent husband who doesn't understand her.
+Meanwhile, Madhu grows up afraid of marriage, afraid of marrying a violent husband who doesn't understand her.
 While it starts with her mother disciplining her by threatening a bad marriage, movies and tv shows amplify her fear.
 After rejecting a lot of proposals, she is finally convinced by her cousin to say yes to Veeru.
 But on the eve of the wedding, just as Veeru plans to run away, her mother unintentionally reinvokes her fear prompting her to run away.

 With neither of them convinced to leave without the other, they both leave the marriage venue in a car.
 They first go to Krishna's place where Krishna tells Veeru she called him in haste and asks him to leave.
 Frustrated, Veeru leaves and plans to drop Madhu off on a bus to Hyderabad.
-At the bus stand, Madhu starts thinking of her father and how he would be affected by her running away.
-Regretful, she wants to go back and Veeru agrees to drop her back at the venue and leave.
+At the bus stand, Madhu starts to think of her father and how he would be affected by her running away.
+Regretful, she wants to return and Veeru agrees to drop her back at the venue and leave.
 On their way back, they hit and kill a goat.
 Soon, they are attacked by a local tribe.
 The goat was part of a superstitious ritual, where a tribesman was to marry the goat.
-With the goat dead, they force Madhu to get married to the tribesman instead.
-Veeru tries to resist and free Madhu, but is unsuccessful and gets beaten up badly.
-Fortuitously, the tribe finds the goat alive and lets Veery and Madhu go.
+With the goat dead, they force Madhu to marry the tribesman instead.
+Veeru tries to resist and free Madhu, but fails and is thrashed.
+Fortuitously, the tribe finds the goat alive and releases Veery and Madhu.

-On their way back, after a bit of to and fro, they both end up liking each other and longing to go ahead with their marriage but do not convey their feelings.
-Back at the venue, after dropping Madhu, Veeru is forced by circumstances to go back inside.
-At the venue, they finally convey their feelings towards each other and end up happily marrying each other as per the original plan with all their family members in attendance.
+On their way back, after a bit of to and fro, they both end up liking each other and longing to proceed with their marriage but do not convey their feelings.
+Back at the venue, after dropping Madhu, Veeru is forced by circumstances to reenter.
+At the venue, they finally convey their feelings towards each other and get married as per the original plan with all their family members in attendance.